 6. Acronis

 Acronis True Image costs $99.99/year to back up an unlimited number of computers.
 1TB of storage is included.
 Like SpiderOak, it offers true end-to-end encryption.
-It’s also able to sync your data between computers and perform local disk image backups.
+It can also sync your data between computers and perform local disk image backups.
 If you need more storage, a 5TB plan is available for $159.96/year.

 7. OpenDrive